-The course offers modules aimed at acquiring adequate analytical skills and the cultural background, necessary for achieving a higher level in musicological research, provided by experienced lecturers in the sector.
+The course offers modules aimed at acquiring adequate knowledge and the cultural background necessary for achieving a higher level in this peculiar aspect of the history of music, provided by experienced lecturers in the sector.

 During the course, the following topics will be covered: